jorgschonau/SaddestSentence/README.md

 The purpose is to analyse a number of books on a sentence level and to identify the happiest, angriest, most positive, and of course also the saddest sentence.

+## Most Negative Sentence

+So far, the most sombre sentence is from the book Catch 22:

 Books being used:

 * Fear and Loathing in Las Vegas